Sanotsch2003/MiPro-XG-V1/src/Software/MiPro_XG_Toolkit/README.md

 ### Need Help?

-If you need further assistance, please open an issue on the GitHub repository.
+If you need further assistance, please open an issue in the GitHub repository.